 You’ve decided your teen needs residential treatment.
 You’ve identified a local program that looks like a good fit.
 You call the admissions line, explain your situation, and hear a version of the sentence you were hoping not to hear: “We can add your teen to our waitlist.
 Current wait time is about six weeks.”
 For […]

-One of the first questions Colorado parents ask when they start considering out-of-state residential treatment for their teen is whether their insurance will cover it.
-The short answer, for most families with commercial insurance, is yes — but the full answer depends on your specific plan, your teen’s clinical needs, and how well the treatment […]
+One of the first questions parents ask when considering out-of-state residential treatment is whether their insurance will cover it.
+The short answer, for most families with commercial insurance, is yes — but the full answer depends on your specific plan, your teen’s clinical needs, and how well that treatment program works with out-of-state coverage.
+This […]

 Once you’ve decided that out-of-state residential treatment is the right next step for your teen, a new set of questions takes over.
 How do I tell my teen?
 What do I pack?
 How does the travel day work?
 What if my teen refuses to go?
 What will the first week look like?
 How will we […]